 Attorney general investigates Trump Organization projects

-In March 2019, The New York Times reported that the state attorney general’s office had subpoenaed Deutsche Bank and Investors Bank for information regarding the financing of several Trump Organization projects.
-James issued the subpoena as a result of the congressional testimony of Michael Cohen, the president’s former personal lawyer and fixer, who said that Trump has inflated the worth of his assets in financial documents.
+In March, The New York Times reported that the state attorney general’s office had subpoenaed Deutsche Bank and Investors Bank for information regarding the financing of several Trump Organization projects – the Trump International Hotel in Washington, D.C., the Trump National Doral golf resort outside Miami and the Trump International Hotel and Tower in Chicago – as well as Trump’s failed attempt to buy the Buffalo Bills.
+State Attorney General Letitia James issued the subpoena as a result of the congressional testimony of Michael Cohen, the president’s former personal lawyer and fixer, who said that Trump has inflated the worth of his assets in financial documents.
 Trump dismissed the subpoena on Twitter, saying it is “All part of the Witch Hunt Hoax.
 Started by little Eric Schneiderman & Cuomo.”

 Unknown Southern District of New York investigation

-While testifying before Congress in 2019, Michael Cohen said that the U.S. attorney for the Southern District of New York was investigating “illegal actions” taken by Trump as part of a non-public inquiry.
+While testifying before Congress, Michael Cohen said that the U.S. attorney for the Southern District of New York was investigating “illegal actions” taken by Trump as part of a non-public inquiry.
 He could not offer additional details, saying that prosecutors had asked him not to discuss it.

 Southern District of New York investigation into Trump inaugural committee